djlns/stackoverflow-insights/README.md

 To investigate, this project uses the combined results from the [Stack Overflow](https://www.stackoverflow.com) Annual Developer survey, which has been conducted since 2011.
 It covers everything from favourite technologies to questions about careers, salaries and job preferences.
 In 2020 around 65,000 developers participated in the 20 minute survey, making it an unparalleled source of information regarding the field.

-In particular I was interesting in the following questions:
+In particular I was interested in the following questions:

 1. What are the notable changes in demographics - e.g. in age, gender, education?
-2. Do personal factors like satisfaction also show disernable trends?
+2. Do personal factors like satisfaction also show discernible trends?
 3. How has the data science grown, and how has informal education like bootcamps and online courses evolved over this same period?
 4. What of these factors have influenced salary?
 5. Can we make a reasonable prediction of salary based upon these factors?